hguerrero/apicast-simple-auth/README.md

 # Standalone APIcast

-This is a PoC on how to implement a detached APIcast without a backend to do simple authentication.
+This is a proof-of-concept for implementing a detached APIcast without a backend to perform simple authentication.

+## Supported authentication patterns

+This policy supports the following 3scale authentication patterns out of the box:

+- **Standard API Keys:** Single randomized strings or hashes acting as an identifier and a secret token

-## Simple Authentication
+## Simple Authentication Policy

-Currently there are 2 types available:
+There are now two types available:

-- **none** - there is no authentication at all.
-All request are forwarded.
+- **none** - There is no authentication at all.
+All requests are routed.
-- **key** - Authorized keys are stored in a file or the configuration.
-The policy checks the request credentials against those keys.
+- **key** - The configuration or a dedicated file stores authorized keys.
+The policy compares the request credentials to those keys.

+**API key**

+By default, the name of the key parameter is `user_key`.
+You can change the value in your service configuration.

 ### Configuration

-The detached APIcast's behavior is configured via a `config.json` file.
-You must add the policy to the `policy chain` and set the authentication type using the `auth type` field.
-With the `keys file` option, you can indicate the location of a file containing your authorized keys; by default, the file path is `/opt/app/keys`.
-In the `keys` element of the policy configuration, you can also provide a list of keys.
-If both options exist, the policy will merge both lists and validate the credentials against the aggregate.
+A `config.json` file is used to configure the behavior of the detached APIcast.
+The policy must be added to the `policy chain`, and the authentication type must be specified in the `auth type` field.
+You can specify the location of a file containing your authorized keys using the `keys file` option; the default file path is `/opt/app/keys`.
+You can also give a list of keys in the policy configuration's `keys` field.
+If both alternatives are available, the policy will combine them and authenticate the credentials against the aggregate.

 You can check the [conf/config.json](conf/config.json) for an example.

 ### Local Environment

-If you want to give it a try, there is a `docker-compose.yaml` file with a working setup.
+There is a [docker-compose.yaml](docker-compose.yaml) file with a working configuration if you want to give it a try.